unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 my experience they will often put things in production and test it long before they add official documentation.

+So, the site would now be crawled and indexed, but we still experienced problems with sharing content on social media (manual testing indicated that it didn't work).
+ <a target="_blank" href=" mean-seo https://www.npmjs.com/package/mean-seo">mean-seo</a> and
+ <a target="_blank" href=" mean-seo https://github.com/steeve/angular-seo">angular-seo </a>
-So, the site would now be crawled and indexed, but we still experienced problems with sharing content on social media (manual testing indicated that it didn't work). mean-seo, angular-seo had solutions that basically used phantom to render html and send the generated html snapshot to the requesting entity based on the escaped_fragment semantics described in the articles.
+ had solutions that basically used phantom to render html and send the generated html snapshot to the requesting entity based on the escaped_fragment semantics described in the articles.
 This was not a good fit for our case, so based on those I created a simple express middleware that instead looked at the user-agent that requested the page, and pre-rendered the page for the user-agents we identify as bots from twitter, facebook and crawlers: